messi96/vagrant-boxes/puppet/modules/tomcat/README.md

 #####`$service_ensure`

 Determines whether the Tomcat service is on or off.
+Valid values are 'running', 'stopped', 'true', and 'false'.
 (To determine whether the service is present/absent, see [tomcat::config::server::service](#tomcatconfigserverservice).)

 #####`$use_init`